-No matter where you live, when serious snow is in the forecast, people stampede through the grocery store to strip the shelves of bread and milk.
+No matter where you live, when serious snow or an impending hurricane is in the forecast, people stampede through the grocery store to strip the shelves of bread and milk.
 But if you're going to be hibernating in your home for a few days — possibly without power — there are much better ideas.

 Milk will spoil quickly if your power goes out and bread doesn't offer a lot of nutrition on its own.
 Some people add eggs to their must-have emergency storm shopping list (giving you the option of French toast for your winter menu) but you need power to store and prepare them.